Applying the FAIR Principles to computational workflows: Conclusion

 FAIR application requires interpretation, however, to consider the abstraction and the compositional properties of workflows.
 The usual challenges for FAIR implementation are still present: incentives, resources, assessment, support services, and so on.
 Even when opportunities arise for metadata enrichment when registering workflows in WorkflowHub, for example, the best curators do not manage all the principles, and most take the simplest route.
 FAIR workflow implementation will ``take a village'' of services, including data services and support from workflow management systems, and well-designed workflows that are FAIR data-aware will require golden standard examples, training, and professionalization.

-\bmhead{Acknowledgements} This research used resources of: the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 (SRW); Sandia National Laboratories, a multi-mission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC (NTESS), a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration (DOE/NNSA) under contract DE-NA0003525; the European Union programme Horizon Europe under grant agreements HORIZON-INFRA-2021-EOSC-01 101057388 (EuroScienceGateway), HORIZON-INFRA-2023-EOSC-01-02 101129744 (EVERSE; SS), HORIZON-INFRA-2021-EOSC-01-05 101057344 and by UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee grants 10038963 (EuroScienceGateway; CG, S-SR), 10038992 (FAIR-IMPACT; NJ); Australian BioCommons, which is enabled by NCRIS via Bioplatforms Australia funding (JG); Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of GHGA – The German Human Genome-Phenome Archive (www.ghga.de, Grant Number 441914366 (NFDI 1/1)); the National Research Agency under the France 2030 program, with reference to ANR-22-PESN0007 (KB).
+\bmhead{Acknowledgements} This research used resources of: the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725 (SRW); Sandia National Laboratories, a multi-mission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC (NTESS), a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration (DOE/NNSA) under contract DE-NA0003525 (LP); the European Union programme Horizon Europe under grant agreements HORIZON-INFRA-2021-EOSC-01 101057388 (EuroScienceGateway), HORIZON-INFRA-2023-EOSC-01-02 101129744 (EVERSE; SS), HORIZON-INFRA-2021-EOSC-01-05 101057344 and by UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee grants 10038963 (EuroScienceGateway; CG, S-SR), 10038992 (FAIR-IMPACT; NJ); Australian BioCommons, which is enabled by NCRIS via Bioplatforms Australia funding (JG); Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of GHGA – The German Human Genome-Phenome Archive (\url{https://www.ghga.de}, Grant Number 441914366 (NFDI 1/1)); the National Research Agency under the France 2030 program, with reference to ANR-22-PESN0007 (KB).
+This manuscript has been authored by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
+This written work is authored by an employee of NTESS.
+The employee, not NTESS, owns the right, title and interest in and to the written work and is responsible for its contents.
+Any subjective views or opinions that might be expressed in the written work do not necessarily represent the views of the U.S. Government.
+The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
+DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (\url{https://www.energy.gov/doe-public-access-plan}).

 \bmhead{Author Contributions}

 SRW and CG are the primary authors of the manuscript.
 All other authors are listed alphabetically and contributed to the manuscript by participating in the WCI-FW meetings and by editing or commenting on the manuscript text.